mariyappan45/power-BI/README.md

 Download and install Power BI Desktop if not already installed.

-Open John.pbix using Power BI Desktop.
+Open mari.pbix using Power BI Desktop.

 Navigate through the report tabs to explore the different dashboards.